-The Department of the Interior (DOI) is responsible for managing public lands, natural resources, national parks, and wildlife refuges.
-It further manages conservation efforts for threatened and endangered species and ecosystems.
-DOI also administers programs for Indian tribes, Native Alaskans, and Native Hawaiians.
-Through the DOI agencies listed below, programs and funding sources have been established, which can be accessed by communities when implementing compatibility solutions in collaboration with military installations.
+The Department of the Interior (DOI) is responsible for managing public lands, The National Park Service (NPS) has natural resources, national parks, and wildlife partnerships and programs in place refuges.
+It further manages conservation that communities, state governments, efforts for threatened and endangered and military installations can leverage species and ecosystems.
+DOI also administers to help implement Compatible Use programs for Indian tribes, Native Alaskans, Study (CUS) recommendations.
+While and Native Hawaiians.
+Through the DOI many do not offer financial assistance agencies listed below, programs and funding or grants, they can provide professional sources have been established, which assistance from NPS employees to help can be accessed by communities when communities develop and implement implementing compatibility solutions in conservation programs and restore collaboration with military installations. parks, rivers, and wildlife habitats.
+Including an NPS professional as a stakeholder when developing a CUS is a great way to improve its quality and comprehensiveness and obtain free inkind services.